Denmark Copenhagen

 The crime and violence rate is very low and you can safely walk around at all times.
 Solo female travellers included.

-However, take precautions like you would in any other big city.
+However, do take the usual precautions you would in any large city.

 Copenhagen image of Nyhavn at sunset